Surrogacy in Western Australia

 The criteria for surrogacy in WA includes:

 - That the intended parents have a medical need for surrogacy.
-Currently, only heterosexual couples and single women can access surrogacy in Western Australia.
-Single men and same-sex couples cannot access surrogacy.
+Currently, only ‘single women and opposite sex couples’ can access surrogacy in Western Australia.
 There are law reform developments in Western Australia which will allow gay couples and single men to pursue surrogacy as well hopefully coming in 2021/2022.
-As a result of the current laws, most same sex male couples in WA go overseas or relocate to another State to pursue surrogacy.
+As a result of the current laws, most same sex male couples in WA go overseas or relocate to another state to pursue surrogacy.

 - That the birth mother is over 25 years of age.